Accounting & Bookkeeping Services in Atlanta, GA

 What is general ledger maintenance, and why does it matter?

-Your general ledger is the core record of all financial transactions in your business.
-Keeping it well-maintained ensures accuracy in your financial reports, helps detect errors, and provides a reliable foundation for tax filings and financial planning.
-Regular general ledger maintenance keeps your books clean and prevents costly mistakes.
+Your general ledger is the core record of every financial transaction in your business.
+Keeping it well-maintained ensures accuracy in your financial reports, helps detect errors before they compound, and provides the reliable foundation that tax filings, loan applications, and business decisions depend on.
+A correctly structured and consistently maintained general ledger is the prerequisite for every reliable financial output your Atlanta business produces.

 How often should I reconcile my business accounts?